Patient education: Flexible sigmoidoscopy (Beyond the Basics)

 Screening for colorectal cancer: Strategies in patients at average risk

-Screening for colorectal cancer: Strategies in patients with possible increased risk due to family history
+Screening for colorectal cancer in patients with a family history of colorectal cancer

 The following organizations also provide reliable health information.